danhillreports/haystax/README.md

+## DISCLAIMER

+The rest of this README is about the Hackasaurus X-Ray Goggles.
+That, obviously, should change.

+## That old stuff

 These are Web X-Ray Goggles, which provide a simple, easy way for non-technical people to inspect Web pages and learn about how they are put together.

 To play with the current version of the goggles, check out [https://secure.toolness.com/webxray/][].